Automations are like magic to end-users. They inexplicably make life easier.

 One-off errors aren’t a huge deal.
-But if you’re seeing a pattern, it may be the perfect opportunity to adjust something somewhere – be it the tech itself, or your org’s overall process.
+But if you’re seeing repeat errors, it may be the perfect opportunity to adjust something somewhere – be it the tech itself, or your org’s overall process.

 6. How does it relate to other, active automations?

-You want to make sure that your automations aren’t undoing each other somehow, or adding unnecessary strain and processing time to your system.
+You want to ensure that your org’s automations aren’t undoing each other somehow, or adding unnecessary strain and processing time to your system.

 7. Is there room to simplify / optimize?

-If enough time has passed, there may be room to simplify your automations if:
+If enough time has passed, there may be room to improve your automations if: